 Every 90 days, the team conducts another team assessment that calculates actual performance improvement.

-Based on assessment results, a report of improvement is created and presented to the team’s sponsor or supervisor.
-In the improvement report, the team also captures key lessons learned as well as its best and worst practices.
+Based on assessment results, a Report of Improvement is created and presented to the team’s sponsor or supervisor.
+In the improvement report, the team also captures key lessons learned as well as their best and worst practices.

-In the Right-Minded Team Operating System exercise, you will find 25 team performance factors distributed among the continuous improvement 6 steps.
+In the Right-Minded Team Operating System exercise, you will find 25 Team Performance Factors distributed among the continuous improvement 6 steps.
 You can find this assessment in our book, Right-Minded Teamwork in Any Team: The Ultimate Team Building Method to Create a Team That Works as One.

 Below are a few factors presented as questions.